Everything we know about Ghost of Tsushima: Legends

 What's the Ghost of Tsushima: Legends gameplay like?

-We don't get much information on the gameplay here, but Sucker Punch has confirmed that gameplay will be built on the single-player combat experience while featuring "new magical twists that often require careful synchronization with your partner."
+The gameplay is a four-player single-player combat experience while featuring "new magical twists that often require careful synchronization with your partner."

 In other words, it will feature swords enhanced by magic.
 How that magic manifests will depend entirely on your chosen class.